 Accrued warranty amounts expected to be incurred after one year are included in noncurrent other accrued liabilities in the consolidated balance sheet.
-These amounts total \$0.6 million at December 31, 2016 and \$1.1 million at December 26, 2015.
+These amounts totaled \$0.6 million at both December 30, 2017, and December 31, 2016.

-Lines of Credit
+Revolving Lines of Credit and Term Loans